ray-project/ray/doc/source/serve/advanced-guides/migration.md

 :language: python
 ```

-Or if you have multiple deployments and want to customize the HTTP route prefix for each model, you can use the following code:
+Or to customize the route prefix for multiple deployments, split the deployments into separate apps with the following code:

 ```{literalinclude} ../doc_code/migration_example.py
 :start-after: __customized_route_old_api_2_start__